 Royal Octavo books in printing refer to book sizes made by folding each sheet of paper three times to form eight leaves (32 pages).
 Once folded, these leaves are cut down for use as part of the finished octavo book – hence its moniker originating in England during the 15th century as King’s Printer used it!

-The royal octavo format was used for many of the early printed books, including the Gutenberg Bible.
-It was also used for the first printed editions of William Shakespeare’s plays.
-The royal octavo format continued to be used for printed books into the 20th century.
+Royal octavo was an early format for printed books like the Gutenberg Bible.
+The first printed editions of William Shakespeare’s plays also used the royal octavo format; its use continued into the 20th century.